Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control: Background

-where $r(t) \in \mathbb{R}^{n_r}$ is the reference trajectory, $F(t)$ is an $n_x \times n_x$ matrix, $L(t)$ an $n_x \times n_x$ matrix, and $c(t)$ an $n_x \times 1$ vector.
-In addition, $X(t)$ and $U(t)$ are $n_r \times n_r$ and $n_u \times n_u$ symmetric matrices such that $X(t)$ is positive semi-definite and $U(t)$ is positive definite, respectively.
 The objective in \eqref{eq:LQT_Control_problem} can be interpreted such that a linear combination $H(t) \, x(t)$ of the trajectory $x(t)$ follows the reference trajectory $r(t)$.
-The aforementioned model is the most general form of a linear quadratic control (LQC) problem, but it is often referred to as LQT problem due to this interpretation.
+The linear quadratic regulator (LQR) problem \cite{Lewis_book12} can be recovered by setting $c(t)=0$, $r(t) = r_f = 0$, and $H(t) = H_f = I$, where $I$ is an identity matrix of size $n_x \times n_x$.